Last updated: October 27, 2017

 Click or tap the Start button, then click Settings.

-Next, within the left navigation of the System menu, click or tap Default apps.
+Next, within the left navigation of the Apps menu, click or tap Default apps.
 In the right-hand pane, scroll down to the Web browser section.
 Microsoft Edge should be pre-selected.
 Click or tap Microsoft Edge.

 With Firefox selected as the default Web browser app, content that launches in your web browser, such as a link clicked in an email, will launch in Firefox instead of Microsoft Edge.